Joshfairhead/Obsidian/Immanent/Projects/Lunar Punk Labs/Unenclosable Regenerative Markets.md

 Example measurements with the potential for aggrigation might include GIS data, bio-acoustics, nutritient density/brix values or qualitive surveys like communities or activity within a given ecosystem.
 As these measures on their own have little value except as data, our concern becomes aggrigating these flows into a vehicle that our market participants will accept!

 Beta investors, with their lower risk tolerance - will prefer the security of noun like instruments due to their lack of volitility.
-This is the easiest pathway to markets as a) the Natural Capital paradigm is already established, and b) because the design of such an instrument is less complex than it would be for a living system.
+This is the easiest pathway to markets as a) the Natural Capital paradigm is already established, and b) because the design of such an instrument is more mechanistic than it would be for a living system.

 Hedge funds however are generally unsatisfied by such instruments as there is little speculative alpha that can be captured from such stability; they want something more with a greater asymetry in the risk/reward ratio and the potential for higher ROIs.